ustream/openduty/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ustream/openduty)
 [![image](https://api.travis-ci.org/ustream/openduty.svg)](https://travis-ci.org/ustream/openduty)
 [![Requirements Status](https://requires.io/github/openduty/openduty/requirements.svg?branch=master)](https://requires.io/github/openduty/openduty/requirements/?branch=master)

+# Important notice - project suspended
+The ex-Ustream team which is now part of IBM are **no longer maintaining this project**.
+Feel free to fork it and maintain it somewhere else, we will leave it accessible here but no new merges or commits will be made.
+Soon we will set the repository to read-only on Github.

 # What is this?
 **Openduty** is an incident escalation tool, just like [Pagerduty](http://pagerduty.com) .
 It has a Pagerduty compatible API too.
 It's the result of the first [Ustream Hackathon](http://www.ustream.tv/blog/2014/03/27/hackathon-recap-21-ideas-11-teams-one-goal/).
 We enjoyed working on it.
 #Integrations